rtdoyle/how-rhizobia-evolve/GWAS/Run_GEMMA.md

 ```

 Result: permutation files with first column as position locations, and
-cols 2-1001 as beta scores for randomized phenotypes
+cols 2-1001 as beta scores for randomized

-scp’ed to local machine for downstream
-analyses.
+phenotypes

 ## findinterval method for checking whether betas fall outside the distribution